With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLifespring Health Systems Western Division is a mental health facility in Rockport, IN, located at 818 Madison Street, P. o.
 Box 201, in the 47635 zip code.
-Lifespring Health Systems Western Division provides telemedicine/telehealth and outpatient treatment.
-Lifespring Health Systems Western Division provides group therapy, dialectical behavior therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Some other services available at Lifespring Health Systems Western Division include case management, illness management and recovery and supported housing.
+Lifespring Health Systems Western Division provides outpatient treatment and telemedicine/telehealth.
+Lifespring Health Systems Western Division provides psychotropic medication, behavior modification and individual psychotherapy to seniors 65 or older, young adults and adults.
+Some other services available at Lifespring Health Systems Western Division include illness management and recovery, court-ordered outpatient treatment and education services.

 Learn MoreHager Preschool is a mental health center in Owensboro, Kentucky, located at 601 Foust Avenue, Suite B, 42301 zip code.
 Hager Preschool provides outpatient treatment.
-Hager Preschool offers activity therapy, individual psychotherapy and behavior modification to children / adolescents.
+Hager Preschool offers behavior modification, activity therapy and individual psychotherapy to children / adolescents.
 Hager Preschool also supports children/adolescents with serious emotional disturbance.
-More services available at Hager Preschool include suicide prevention services and family psychoeducation.
+More services available at Hager Preschool include family psychoeducation and suicide prevention services.

 Learn MorePsychiatric Residential Treatment Facility Mi/mr is a mental health treatment center in Owensboro, KY, located at 1224 Venable Avenue, 42301 zip code area.
 Psychiatric Residential Treatment Facility Mi/mr provides residential treatment.
-Psychiatric Residential Treatment Facility Mi/mr offers activity therapy, group therapy and trauma therapy to children / adolescents.
+Psychiatric Residential Treatment Facility Mi/mr offers dialectical behavior therapy, couples/family therapy and psychotropic medication to children / adolescents.
 Psychiatric Residential Treatment Facility Mi/mr also supports children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Psychiatric Residential Treatment Facility Mi/mr consist of family psychoeducation, suicide prevention services and education services.
+Additional services at Psychiatric Residential Treatment Facility Mi/mr consist of suicide prevention services, integrated primary care services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.